gobomb/myDoc/docker.md

 Union file systems, or UnionFS, are file systems that operate by creating layers, making them very lightweight and fast.
 Docker Engine uses UnionFS to provide the building blocks for containers.

+## Prune unused Docker objects

+The `docker image prune` command allows you to clean up unused images.
+By default, `docker image prune` only cleans up dangling images.
+A dangling image is one that is not tagged and is not referenced by any container.
+To remove dangling images:

+### View stack traces

+The Docker daemon log can be viewed by using one of the following methods:

+- By running `journalctl -u docker.service` on Linux systems using `systemctl`
+- `/var/log/messages`, `/var/log/daemon.log`, or `/var/log/docker.log` on older
+  Linux systems

 # docker 设置